anagha-google/composer2-basic-orchestration/03-hello-world-dag.md

 ## 5. What's next?

-We'll deploy a more realistic DAG that involves reading files from GCS, transforming via a Cloud Dataflow pipeline and loading into BigQuery, with the goal to run it as a user managed service account
+We'll deploy a more realistic DAG that involves reading files from GCS, transforming via a Cloud Dataflow pipeline and loading into BigQuery, with the goal to run it as a user managed service account.
+Proceed to the [next module](04-data-integration-dag.md).